 Many undocumented immigrants came to the United States legally.
 For example, some undocumented immigrants arrive on a valid nonimmigrant visa like a tourist visa or other temporary valid visa and then fail to leave.
 In that case, your marriage green card application should be treated the same as if your spouse had legal status.
-There is little downside in applying for a green card.
+There is little downside to applying for a green card.

 But your undocumented spouse should be careful about leaving the U.S. before they receive their green card.
-If your spouse leaves the country before then, the U.S. government may ban them from reentering the U.S. for three to ten years.
+If your spouse leaves the country before then, the U.S. government may ban them from reentering the U.S. for three to 10 years.
 The length of the bar depends on the amount of time they spent in the U.S without authorization.

 If your undocumented spouse entered the U.S. illegally, applying for a marriage green card is normally much harder under immigration law.
 If you are eligible, the application process involves numerous supporting documents.
 The application process also differs depending on whether you are a citizen of the United States or a permanent resident.